michael-van-vuuren/csci5122/src/content/_index.md

   {{< card link="conclusion" title="Conclusion" icon="check-circle" subtitle="Visit here for the key learnings of the project." >}}
 {{< /cards >}}

-## This project used the following open source libraries:
+## This project used these open source libraries:

 1. **NEAT-Python**, for neuroevolution: https://neat-python.readthedocs.io/en/latest/
 2. **Pygame**, for simulating the rocket: https://www.pygame.org/docs/